emperorofmars/stf_documentation/src/format/stf_format.md

 The information about what `kind` a resource is, must be known by the resource-type's implementation and is not contained in STF files itself.

 ##### Data
-Suppport for module plugins of this kind is required.
+Support for module plugins of this kind is required.

 **Data resource base properties:**